GrooveHQ/design-system/README.md

 The storybook will be running at: http://localhost:9009

+To avoid NPM package release process and test things locally in your application:

+    yarn build-pkg

+    # In your app:
+    yarn add ../design-system

 ## Building and deploying

 To build and preview static version of the storybook, run: